Disaster planning

 Have the essential items (including extra set of car keys, prescriptions, spare hearing aids, spare glasses, in easy-to-grab, easy-to-carry bag (such as packed for trips), easily reached as you evacuate.

 Wallet (with a few checks in it), cell phone(s), car keys, house key set, job key set, hearing aids you took out at bedtime could be in the same place on a bedside table every night.
 (Are your cell phone charging cords each on different tables/desks?
-Move them all to that bedside table or one on the way out the door.)
+Move them all to that bedside table or a table that is on the way out the door.)

 Have regularly made backup external hard drives of your computer files in the safe deposit box and in your car.